cloudberrydb/bootcamp/101-cbdb-tutorials/introduction-to-greenplum-in-database-analytics.md

 ---
 layout: default
-title:  "Introduction to Greenplum In-Database Analytics"
+title:  "Introduction to Cloudberry In-Database Analytics"
 permalink: /introduction-to-greenplum-in-database-analytics
 ---

-<h2 class='inline-header'>Introduction to Greenplum In-Database Analytics</h2>
+<h2 class='inline-header'>Introduction to Cloudberry In-Database Analytics</h2>

-<p>Running analytics directly in Greenplum Database, rather than exporting data to a separate analytics engine, allows greater agility when exploring large data sets and much better performance due to parallelizing the analytic processes across all the segments. </p>
+<p>Running analytics directly in Cloudberry Database, rather than exporting data to a separate analytics engine, allows greater agility when exploring large data sets and much better performance due to parallelizing the analytic processes across all the segments. </p>

-<p>A variety of power analytic tools is available for use with Greenplum Database:</p>
+<p>A variety of power analytic tools is available for use with Cloudberry Database:</p>

 <ul>
 <li>MADlib, an open-source, MPP implementation of many analytic algorithms, available at <a href="http://madlib.incubator.apache.org/">http://madlib.incubator.apache.org/</a><br>
 </li>
 <li>R statistical language<br>
 </li>
-<li>SAS, in many forms, but especially with the SAS Accelerator for Greenplum<br>
+<li>SAS, in many forms, but especially with the SAS Accelerator for Cloudberry<br>
 </li>
 <li>PMML, Predictive Modeling Markup Language </li>
 </ul>

-<p>The exercises in this chapter introduce using MADlib with Greenplum Database, using the FAA on-time data example dataset.
+<p>The exercises in this chapter introduce using MADlib with Cloudberry Database, using the FAA on-time data example dataset.
 You will examine scenarios comparing airlines and airports to learn whether there are significant relationships to be found.
-In this lesson, you will use <a href="https://zeppelin.incubator.apache.org/">Apache Zeppelin (incubating)</a> to submit SQL statements to the Greenplum Database.
+In this lesson, you will use <a href="https://zeppelin.incubator.apache.org/">Apache Zeppelin (incubating)</a> to submit SQL statements to the Cloudberry Database.
 Apache Zeppelin is a web-based notebook that enables interactive data analytics.
-A <a href="https://issues.apache.org/jira/browse/ZEPPELIN-250">PostgreSQL interpreter</a> has been added to Zeppelin, so that it can now work directly with products such as Pivotal Greenplum Database and Pivotal HDB. </p>
+A <a href="https://issues.apache.org/jira/browse/ZEPPELIN-250">PostgreSQL interpreter</a> has been added to Zeppelin, so that it can now work directly with products such as Pivotal Cloudberry Database and Pivotal HDB. </p>

 <h4>
 <a id="prepare-apache-zeppelin" class="anchor" href="#prepare-apache-zeppelin" aria-hidden="true"><span class="octicon octicon-link"></span></a>Prepare Apache Zeppelin</h4>